The Hassles: History

 The original line-up of the group consisted of vocalist John Dizek (September 25, 1948 – June 27, 2017), guitarist Richard McKenna, drummer Jon Small, and organist Harry Weber.
 In 1966, Weber was fired from the band due to his excessive drug use (he was found dead a few years later on a railroad track) and was replaced by Howie Arthur Blauvelt and Billy Joel on bass and keyboards respectively.
 The band recorded their self-titled debut album in 1967.
 Blauvelt departed the band early in 1968 but returned later on in the year.
 Dizek left in late 1968 with Joel taking over vocals.
 The band released their second album, Hour of the Wolf, in 1969, before disbanding.
 After the demise of the Hassles, Joel and Small formed the duo Attila, whilst Blauvelt later co-founded Ram Jam.
 Joel later went on to a monumental solo career and Small became a video producer and director.

-Dizek died on June 27, 2017, after a long illness, at age 68.
+Dizek died after a long illness on June 27, 2017, at the age of 68.
+Small died from cancer on September 4, 2026, at the age of 79.